 It is particularly important to stay in touch with your finance and accounting teams—whether they are in-house or outsourced.
 The new normal in finance and accounting is financial transparency.
 Build trust with your employees by sharing your budgetary concerns, reopening plans, and contingency plans.

 In addition, remember that you have multiple stakeholders.
 Ensure there are established paths for receiving feedback not only from employees, but also from vendors/suppliers and customers using online project management tools that make it easier to stay in touch.
 You may find that the usual ways you delivered your products or services need to be modified.
 Embrace a “yes, and” philosophy to stay flexible in your thinking.

 Make sure you are documenting in a smart and flexible manner.
-Of course, the top priority is figuring out how everyone will be paid during the reopening process.
+Of course, if you’re reopening after a shutdown, the top priority is figuring out how everyone will be paid during the process.

 But good documentation goes beyond keeping accurate financial records.
 Safety should be your number one priority.
 Customers, employees, and other stakeholders will want to know that your workplace, products, and services are safe.
 Document—and be prepared to publicize—employee training and safety measures (such as mask-wearing), sanitizing of your work space, and other measures you take to ensure safety.

 Pay particular attention to the needs of front-line workers who are dealing with the public or otherwise exposing themselves to risks.
 Ensure that they are treated in a non-discriminatory manner and given the resources they need to protect themselves—and document the measures you take.
 This isn’t just the right thing to do, it also shields your company from liability.